judge-meister/mandlebrot_set/README.md

     make

-Then to run the latest version;
+Then to run the latest version. without any options it will runthe MPFR library version.
+Add -h to see options;

     python3 ./mandlebrot_set.py

-To run the python float version which is significantly faster but has limited zoom ranges before pixelation;
+To run the 64bit float version which is significantly faster but has limited zoom ranges before pixelation;

-    python3 ./mandlebrot_set.py -float
+    python3 ./mandlebrot_set.py -a float

+## Desired Feature List ##

+ * get the window displayed while initial image calculation is happening. this will also stop the window hanging while the calculation happens.
+   * threading maybe
+ * as MPFR calculations take a while use either the 64bit float algorithm or values from the currently displayed image to setup an initial approximation of the next image while waiting for the true image to finish calculating.
+ * have an option that either saves the current image as a file or just generates an image file instead of displaying it
+   * could be the start of creating a video of a zoom in.
+ * provide the desired centre point, zoom level and zoom factor as input values (initially as command line options)
+   * partially done, still need to apply it to the MPFR library code.
+ * split the mandlebrot.c file up into a MPFR module and a 64bit float module.
+ * add use of the multiprocessing module to speed up calculation.
+   * need to trial distributed multiprocessing across multiple machines.
+ * display other fractals related to mandlebrot sets
+   * mandlebudha
+   * julia sets